 - Ginger Chews: These ginger candies are some of my favorites to snack on!

 - Brown Sugar Caramels: Caramels are a delicious treat to add to candy gift boxes.

 Please leave a ★★★★★ review or comment below.

 - 2 cups water

-- 4 cups plus 2 tablespoons granulated sugar
+- 4 cups granulated sugar plus 2 tablespoons

-- food coloring, optional
+- 4-6 drops food coloring optional

 - Heat water in a saucepan over medium heat.
 Add sugar one cup at a time, stirring after each addition until the sugar dissolved.
 Mixture will become thick.
 Remove from heat.